ACM-CCS-2026/CfP/cfp.md

 All submitted papers will be evaluated based on their merits, particularly their importance to practical aspects of computer and communications security and privacy, novelty, quality of execution, and presentation.
 Note that CCS does not accept SoK or survey papers.

+Submissions must be a PDF file in double-column [ACM format](https://www.acm.org/publications/proceedings-template) using "sigconf" 2-column format, no more than 12 pages long, excluding the bibliography, well-marked appendices, and supplementary material.
+Note that reviewers are not required to read the appendices or any supplementary material.
+Authors should not change the font or the margins of the ACM format.
+The CCS information, such as concepts, keywords, or rights management information (e.g., DOI and ISBN), must be retained.
+The teaser figure is optional.
+Please refer to the sample-sigconf.tex and sample-sigconf.pdf in the ACM package (also mirrored [here](https://www.overleaf.com/latex/templates/association-for-computing-machinery-acm-sig-proceedings-template/bmvfhcdnxfty)) as an example.
+Submissions not following the required format may be rejected without review.

+Submitted papers may be rejected for being out of scope, at the discretion of the PC chairs.
+Authors who have questions about whether their paper is in scope are encouraged to ask the PC chairs in advance.
+No modifications to the author list on a paper may be made after submission.

+## Ethical Considerations

-Ethical Considerations: Authors are expected to consider the ethical implications and potential societal impact of their work.
-Papers that raise ethical concerns, such as those involving human subjects, user data, or real-world vulnerability analysis, must include a dedicated "Ethical Considerations" section.
+Authors are expected to consider the ethical implications and potential societal impact of their work.
+Papers that raise ethical concerns, such as those involving human subjects, user data, or real-world vulnerability analysis, must include a dedicated "__Ethical Considerations__" section.
 This section should discuss the balance of risks vs. benefits and the steps taken to minimize potential harm (e.g., responsible disclosure, data anonymization).
 Note that institutional (IRB/ERB) approval is neither strictly necessary nor always sufficient to demonstrate ethical conduct; we expect authors to reason about the ethics of their work beyond ensuring institutional compliance.
 For detailed guidance on community standards, we follow the [USENIX Security'26 Ethics Policy](https://www.usenix.org/conference/usenixsecurity26/call-for-papers#ethics).
 This discussion section will not count toward the page limit.

-Submitted papers may be rejected for being out of scope, at the discretion of the PC chairs.
-Authors who have questions about whether their paper is in scope are encouraged to ask the PC chairs in advance.
-No modifications to the author list on a paper may be made after submission.

 ## Withdrawing Policy

 Withdrawal of a paper is prohibited at any point prior to the official notification of the final decision (acceptance or rejection) being sent to the authors.
 By submitting a paper, authors commit to seeing the submission through the full review process.

-## Paper Format

-Submissions must be a PDF file in double-column [ACM format](https://www.acm.org/publications/proceedings-template) using "sigconf" 2-column format, no more than 12 pages long, excluding the bibliography, well-marked appendices, and supplementary material.
-Note that reviewers are not required to read the appendices or any supplementary material.
-Authors should not change the font or the margins of the ACM format.
-The CCS information, such as concepts, keywords, or rights management information (e.g., DOI and ISBN), must be retained.
-The teaser figure is optional.
-Please refer to the sample-sigconf.tex and sample-sigconf.pdf in the ACM package (also mirrored [here](https://www.overleaf.com/latex/templates/association-for-computing-machinery-acm-sig-proceedings-template/bmvfhcdnxfty)) as an example.
-Submissions not following the required format may be rejected without review.

 ## Providing Artifacts at Submission Time